 There are several orthopedic issues that can contribute to hip pain.
-Fortunately, there are plenty of options for treating hip problems, like orthopedic care, minimally invasive procedures, and hip replacement or reconstruction.
-Some of the most frequently seen hip issues are:
+Fortunately, there are plenty of options for treating hip problems, like:

 - Osteoarthritis – Osteoarthritis, which occurs due to normal wear and tear on your body, can develop in the hip joint in addition to other joints.
 Symptoms of osteoarthritis include stiffness, pain, and discomfort that worsen with physical activity.
 Treating osteoarthritis is very important, because it can worsen and result in the inability to move your hip.
 Physical therapy, anti-inflammatory medication, and hip replacement are treatment options.

 - Bursitis – This condition is inflammation of the bursa.
 The bursae are small sacs in your body that reduce friction between tissues and bones.
 Your hips have bursa, and so do your shoulders, knees, and elbows.
 Inflammation of the hip bursa can be accompanied by dull aches and sharp pain that get worse at night or while walking.
 Physical therapy, steroid injections, and surgery to remove the bursa are treatment options.

 - Hip fracture – A break in the upper part of the femur is referred to as a hip fracture.
 This is most frequently caused by a direct blow to the hip, but cancer, stress injuries, and osteoporosis can contribute to hip fractures.
 Rest and surgery to hold the bone in place are treatment options.